DHTMLX/docs-suite/docs/combobox/customization.md

 - specify a template of displaying options in the drop-down list via the `template` configuration option

-The template for the data sorted in the above example may look like this:
+A template for the data sorted in the above example may look like this:

 ~~~js {2-11}
 const combo = new dhx.Combobox("combobox", {